lucp770/SF_Collapse1D_two_waves/README.md

 # Adding a Cosmological constant

 The original version created by Leonardo Werneck can only solve the equations in an assintoptic flat space-time for a massless scalar field.
-This new version allows for the inclusion of a cosmological constant (positive or negative) that creates the possibility for solving the equations of evolution of a massless scalarfield in a assimptotic dS(https://en.wikipedia.org/wiki/De_Sitter_space) or adS spacetime(https://en.wikipedia.org/wiki/Anti-de_Sitter_space).
+TThis new version allows for the inclusion of a cosmological constant (positive or negative) that creates the possibility for solving the equations of evolution of a massless scalar field in an asymptotic [dS](https://en.wikipedia.org/wiki/De_Sitter_space) or [adS spacetime](https://en.wikipedia.org/wiki/Anti-de_Sitter_space).
 To configure the value of the cosmological constant is only necessary to change the value of the variable:

 `#define COSMOLOGICAL_CONSTANT (0)`

 in the file `macros.hpp`.

-#Phantom fields
+# Phantom fields

 Is possible to analyse the behavior of phantom fields.
-To change the field to be evolved from a traditional scalarfield to a phantom field we can change the value of the variable `epsilon` from `(1)` to `(-1)` also in the `macros.hpp` file.
+To change the field to be evolved from a traditional scalar field to a phantom field we can change the value of the variable `epsilon` from `(1)` to `(-1)` also in the `macros.hpp` file.

 `#define EPSILON (1)`